What Types of Brake Systems Does My Car Have?

 Many companies sell brake products or different parts of your vehicle's brake system.
-We at University Auto Center use quality parts and can assure that we will get your vehicle to the way the manufacturer intended.
+We at University Auto Center use quality parts and can assure you that we will get your vehicle to the way the manufacturer intended.

 Here are the four types of brake rotors you can have on your vehicle: